Walsh-Hadamard Neural Operators for Solving PDEs with Discontinuous Coefficients: Problem Formulation

 where $\mathbf{u}_{\text{block}}$ is a prescribed velocity vector.
 Each sample contains 3 randomly placed square blocks of size $0.25L \times 0.25L$ on a domain $[0, L] \times [0, L]$ with $L=1$, creating sharp velocity gradients that evolve into smooth structures through nonlinear advection and viscous diffusion.

-The solution is computed on a $128 \times 128$ grid using explicit time-stepping for $n_{\text{steps}} = 600$ iterations with time step $\Delta t = 5 \times 10^{-4}$ and viscosity $\nu = 10^{-3}$.
+The solution is computed on a $64 \times 64$ grid using explicit time-stepping for $n_{\text{steps}} = 500$ iterations with time step $\Delta t = 5 \times 10^{-4}$ and viscosity $\nu = 10^{-3}$, so that the final time is $T = n_{\text{steps}} \cdot \Delta t = 0.25$.
 Periodic boundary conditions are applied on all boundaries.
 The initial sharp discontinuities evolve into complex velocity patterns with steep gradients and smooth regions.
-The operator learning task is $\mathcal{G}: \mathbf{u}_0 \mapsto \mathbf{u}(T)$, mapping discontinuous initial velocity fields to the evolved state at final time $T = n_{\text{steps}} \cdot \Delta t$.
+The operator learning task is $\mathcal{G}: \mathbf{u}_0 \mapsto \mathbf{u}(T)$, mapping discontinuous initial velocity fields to the evolved state at time $T$.
 This problem challenges networks to learn both the nonlinear advection dynamics and the shock smoothing from viscous diffusion, with discontinuous input data stressing spectral representations.